Nitish-Babu-Chetti/shopkaro/README.md

 ## Project Link

-You can find the project repository on GitHub: [ShopKaro Repository](https://github.com/Nitish-Babu-Chetti/shopkaro)
+You can view the deployed project here: [ShopKaro Live Demo](https://Nitish-Babu-Chetti.github.io/shopkaro)

 ## Table of Contents